icehuli/dllchecker/README.md

 It uses ruby1.8.6 and swig 2.0.0+.

-It is using the MIT license.
+It is under the MIT license.

 The MIT License (MIT)